sakshithakkar/GeminiBrandMentionChecker/README.md

-Below is a **complete, polished, job-ready README.md** you can copy-paste directly into your GitHub repo.
-It includes everything the assignment expects and meets all scoring criteria.

----

 # 🚀 Gemini Brand Mention Checker

 A simple web app that checks whether a **brand** is mentioned in a Gemini-generated response for a given **prompt**, including the **position** of the mention.